Auo/ImgurSharp/README.md

 * Upload, edit and delete images
 * Create, edit and delete albums

-You'll need to register on Imgur for a ApplicationId.
-[Imgur api](https://api.imgur.com/)
+You'll need to register on Imgur for a ApplicationId / Client-ID.
+[Imgur api](https://apidocs.imgur.com/)

 ### Create
 ```csharp